babyfish-ct/graphql-provider/doc/user-implementation.md

         `BookRepository ➤ R2dbcClient ➤ SqlClient ➤ All Entity Mappers`

-        If we directly inject *BookRepository* into *BookStoreMapper* here, Spring Boot will throw an exception because of the circular dependencies problem.
+        If we directly inject *BookRepository* into *BookStoreMapper* here, spring will throw an exception because of the circular dependencies problem.

         The solution provided by Spring for this scenario is @*org.springframework.beans.factory.annotation*.